Pseudogout

 Risk factors

 - Other medical conditions.
-Pseudogout has also been linked to an underactive thyroid gland or an overactive parathyroid gland.
+Pseudogout also has been linked to an underactive thyroid gland or an overactive parathyroid gland.

 Complications